 The Court of Appeal will intervene when a sentence is passed which could not legally be passed.
-With the number of complex statutes we have nowadays dealing with sentence; mistakes are often made by Crown Court Judges and have to be corrected.
+With the number of complex statutes dealing with sentence, mistakes are often made by Crown Court Judges and have to be corrected.

 Sentence incorrect on a factual basis

 Newton hearings are very important in establishing the correct facts upon which to pass sentence.
 Where no determination of disputed facts takes place, and the sentencing judge does not make it clear which version of events he accepts, the Court of Appeal will proceed on the defendant’s account.